jmoseka/jmoseka/README.md

  ### Hi there 👋
- I'm Jamila Moseka, a passionate software engineering student at Alx - Holberton.
+ I'm Jamila Moseka, a passionate software developer and a software engineering student at Alx - Holberton.
 - 🔭 I’m currently working on Python projects
-- 🤔 I’m looking for help with C programming language, Python, Front End Development Technologies
-- 💬 Ask me about C programming
 - 📫 Reach me on jamylam3@gmail.com

 <hr>